Why Learn About Piedmont Wine?

 Other Nebbiolo Wines >$20

-Look for Langhe Nebbiolo; it’s a region that contains both Barolo and Barbaresco, but includes wines made from “declassified” sites.
+Look for Langhe Nebbiolo; itâs a region that contains both Barolo and Barbaresco but includes wines made from âdeclassifiedâ sites.
 They are lighter and less tannic, with similarities to Pinot Noir.
 The following sub-regions also produce Nebbiolo, typically in this lighter style:

-Albugnano, Carema, Fara*, Ghemme*, Gattinara*, Langhe Nebbiolo, Lessona*, Nebbiolo d’Alba, Roero Rosso, Sizzano*
+Albugnano, Carema, Fara*, Ghemme*, Gattinara*, Langhe Nebbiolo, Lessona*, Nebbiolo dâAlba, Roero Rosso, Sizzano**Nebbiolo is known as Spanna in these areas

 Barbera

-Barbera is the most planted red grape variety in Piedmont and it’s a little less finicky than Nebbiolo.
-Barbera wines from Piedmont are dark in color and taste of black cherry, anise, and dried herbs.
+Barbera is the most planted red grape variety in Piedmont, and itâs a little less finicky than Nebbiolo.
+Wines made of Barbera from Piedmont are dark in color and taste of black cherry, anise, and dried herbs.

-Many Piemontese will assert their favorite wine is Barolo, but Barbera (both d’Asti and d’Alba) is the wine that most often fills their glasses.
-It is versatile, laid-back, satisfyingly robust, pairs with just about anything – and is less expensive.
+Many Piemontese will assert their favorite wine is Barolo, but Barbera (both dâAsti and dâAlba) is the wine that most often fills their glasses.
+It is versatile, laid-back, satisfyingly robust, pairs with almost anything, and less expensive.

-– Diana Zahuranec Wine Pass Italy
+â Diana Zahuranec Wine Pass Italy

 Just like with Nebbiolo, there are some clues to finding good Barbera wines.

-First, there are only two DOCGs for Barbera: Barbera d’Asti and Barbera del Monferrato Superiore.
-The DOCG wines have more regulations “Superiore” labeled wines which include longer aging and a higher minimum alcohol content.
+First, there are only two DOCGs for Barbera: Barbera dâAsti and Barbera del Monferrato Superiore.
+The DOCG wines have more regulations. âSuperioreâ labeled wines include longer aging and a higher minimum alcohol content.

 Dolcetto

-Dolcetto is a bit of a misnomer because the word means “little sweet one”: Dolcetto is neither sweet nor “little.”
-The wines made with Dolcetto grapes are very dark in color with flavors of blackberry, licorice, and tar.
-The wines are not known to age well because they have low acidity, but offer plenty of mouth-drying tannin.
+Dolcetto is a bit of a misnomer because the word means âlittle sweet oneâ: Dolcetto is neither sweet nor âlittle.â The wines made with Dolcetto grapes are very dark in color with flavors of blackberry, licorice, and tar.
+The wines are not known to age well because they have low acidity but offer plenty of mouth-drying tannin.

 Many producers in Piedmont are starting to make Dolcetto in a fruit-forward style, attempting to dial back some of the tannin and reveal loads of dark fruit, similar to Merlot.

-Tip: ‘Vigna’ for Dolcetto, usually means that the wine is aged about 20 months.
+Tip: âVignaâ for Dolcetto usually means that the wine ages for about 20 months.

-There are three DOCGs that make quality Dolcetto wine: Dogliani, Dolcetto di Ovada Superiore, and Dolcetto di Diano d’Alba.
-Just like with Barbera, pay attention to the words “Superiore”.
+There are three DOCGs that make quality Dolcetto wine: Dogliani, Dolcetto di Ovada Superiore and Dolcetto di Diano dâAlba.
+Just like with Barbera, pay attention to the words âSuperioreâ.

-Most of the “Superiore” level Dolcetto wines have 13% alcohol and also have been aged longer, which helps smooth out the tannins.
+Most of the âSuperioreâ level Dolcetto wines have 13% alcohol and also age longer, which helps smooth out the tannins.

 Other Piedmont Red Wines

 The three varieties above make up the majority of the red wines of Piedmont, but there are other more esoteric red varieties!
-Here’s a short list with a very basic description of what they’re like:
+Hereâs a short list with a very basic description of what theyâre like:

-- Brachetto: a deliciously sweet-and-floral light red wine tasting of strawberries, available in a bubbly style called Brachetto d’Acqui.
+- Brachetto: A deliciously sweet-and-floral light red wine tasting of strawberries, available in a bubbly style called Brachetto dâAcqui.

-- Bonarda: (a.k.a.
-Uva Rara, Croatina) a darker ruby-colored wine with bold fruit flavors and tannin, commonly used for blending.
+- Bonarda (a.k.a.
+Uva Rara, Croatina): A darker, ruby-colored wine with bold fruit flavors and tannin, commonly used for blending.

-- Quagliano: a very rare grape variety with strawberry and violet aromas made in a sweet style and a bubbly version called Quagliano Spumante..
+- Quagliano: A very rare grape variety with strawberry and violet aromas, made in a sweet style and a bubbly version called Quagliano Spumante.

-- Grignolino: a higher tannin wine with strawberry flavors.
+- Grignolino: A higher-tannin wine with strawberry flavors.
 A US producer exists!
-Check out Heitz Cellars
+Check out Heitz Cellars.

-- Pelaverga: cherries, raspberries, and lots of fruit make a light red wine that’s sometimes a bit bubbly.
+- Pelaverga: Cherries, raspberries, and lots of fruit make for a light red wine thatâs sometimes a bit bubbly.
 Pelaverga could be compared to Schiava or Gamay.

 - Vespolina: fruity, spicy, and tannic, and is often blended with Nebbiolo in regions like Gattinara.